Baaaaam/FCCI/WORKFLOW.md

 - direct output metrics, which should directly be produced by a generic fuel cycle tool, as material flows, materials compositions, power generated, ressource comsubsion...
-- indirect metrics, that require addition computations to be determine, such as cost, radio-toxicity, decayheat....
+- indirect ouput metrics, that require addition computations to be determine, such as cost, radio-toxicity, decayheat....